tektutor/perforce-may-2024/Day4/README.md

 ```

 ## Lab - unshelve shelved changes to resume working in workspace

+This is useful to resume working on bug fix changes that were parked earlier in depot.

 Find all the shelved changes
 ```
 p4 changes -s pending